-- Accessible documents, learning environments and digital experiences for our students, staff, and community. - Clear communication across PSD Departments and suppliers that clarifies roles and responsibilities and a commitment to accessibility. - Clarity on what software is in use, how it is supported, and how to access accommodation for it if necessary.
+- Accessible documents, learning environments and digital experiences for our students, staff, and community. - Clarity about what software is in use, how it is supported, and how to access accommodation for it if necessary.

 Ongoing work with current vendors and providers to align their offerings and updates around continued compliance with current standards as outlined by OIT.